P4nD3m1CB0Y0xD/p4nd3m1cb0y0xd.github.io/_pages/about.md

 ---
-title:  "About the blog"
+title: "About the Blog"
 layout: about
 permalink: /about/
 author_profile: true
 ---

-This is a blog about reverse engineering.
-Let's dive deep into some shadows and spot some lights.
+## Welcome to the Shadows and Lights of Reverse Engineering

+This blog is dedicated to exploring the fascinating world of **reverse engineering**.
+Here, I dive into the shadows of low-level systems, malware analysis, and exploitation techniques—while also shining some light on practical insights, learning resources, and creative experiments.

+## Connect with Me

-You can find me at GitHub: [P4nD3m1CB0Y0xD](https://github.com/P4nD3m1CB0Y0xD)
+You can find my projects and contributions on [P4nD3m1CB0Y0xD](https://github.com/P4nD3m1CB0Y0xD).